 Angel funding sounds like it was sent from heaven, but you don’t need a miracle to find it.
 Whether you need a couple of thousand dollars or a few million to get your business up and running, angel investors can help.
 If you think critically and use your network, you can find the right investors for your business venture without needing to go the more traditional bank route.

-Angel investors are individuals or groups who invest in early-stage or startup companies in exchange for equity ownership interest.
+Angel investors are individuals or groups who invest in early-stage or startup companies in exchange for an equity ownership interest.
 Finding an angel investor is only half the battle, though.
-Once you connect, you’ll have to successfully pitch your company to secure funding.
+Once you connect, you’ll have to successfully pitch your company to secure their funding.

 Angel investing is all about trust and relationships.
 It isn’t impossible to build relationships over the internet, but it can be hard.
 To get the best angel funding for your business, you’ll have to get out there and meet people.
 You can find angel investors at events, such as fundraisers and conventions.
-There are also online platforms to help you find the right people before you connect in person.
-You can also look for angel investment networks or groups.
-If you're pitching angel networks, your success rate will probably decrease, at least a little bit.

 Draw up a thorough business plan as well.
 If you nail your pitch, that’s the next thing your potential investor will ask for before you get any angel funding.